veracode/veracode-postman/README.md

 If you have not does so, please follow these steps to generate the necessary API Token Credential to use with Postman.
 This will be required for providing the variables of *api_id* and *api_key*.

 1. [Generate API credentials](https://docs.veracode.com/r/t_create_api_creds) for your Veracode user.
-2. Store the credential information is  a safe place or as a cre[credential file](https://docs.veracode.com/r/c_configure_api_cred_file) for use with Veracode products.
+2. Store the credential information is  a safe place or as a [credential file](https://docs.veracode.com/r/c_configure_api_cred_file) for use with Veracode products.

 ## Postman Example